kqr/kqr.github.com/_posts/2012-11-23-part-7-numbers-and-strings.md

 The function `show` is very similar to `putStrLn` or `floor`, but instead of printing things or converting numbers to other numbers, it converts numbers to strings.
 (In fact, `show` can convert pretty much anything to a string.)

-If you have not caught on by now, you put things into functions by writing

-    〈function name〉 〈thing you want to put into function〉

-which is simply the function name followed by the thing you want to put into the function, separated by a space.
-The thing you want to put into a function is called *a function argument*.
-The act of putting something into a function to receive a computed value is called *evaluating* a function.
-Evaluating is really just a fancy word for computing.

 Using numbers in a program
 --------------------------